freme-project/freme-project.github.io/knowledge-base/freme-for-api-users/pipelines.md

 ### Parametrized pipelines

 Sometimes a stored pipeline needs to be configurable.
-So you do not want to have different pipelines using a translation service for every language combination.
+For instance, you do not want to have different pipelines using a translation service for every language combination.
 The FREME pipeline service allows you to specify parametrized pipelines.
 Just set the value of a field in the request object to `$VARIABLE_NAME$`, where `VARIABLE_NAME` is chosen by you.
 It is possible to parametrize values of the following fields or just its parts:

  * `endpoint`
  * values in `parameters`